wenchien/blender-material-to-vtf/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+- [ ] version 1.0.0 code clean-ups
-- [ ] Add Additional Templates w/ Examples
+- [ ] GUI label alignment and adjustments
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
+- [ ] Support for different types of shaders
-    - [ ] Chinese
+    - [ ] Diffuse BSDF
-    - [ ] Spanish
+    - [ ] Mix Shader

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+- [ ] Automatic baking if a material has a shader but without TEX_IMAGE (Pure color) and export it

 <p align="right">(<a href="#readme-top">back to top</a>)</p>